grafana/scenes/docusaurus/docs/advanced-activation-handlers.md

 });
 ```

 ### Step 3.
-Return deactivation handler
+Return a deactivation handler

-From the activation handler, return a function that will unsubscribe from `queryRunner` state changes when object is de-activated:
+From the activation handler, return a function that will unsubscribe from `queryRunner` state changes when the object is deactivated:

 ```ts
 queryRunner.addActivationHandler(() => {